-Where students with SEND require specific transport to and from school, this is arranged by the ILocal Authority Transport Department.
+Where students with SEND require specific transport to and from school, this is arranged by the Local Authority Transport Department.
+Contact details for this can be found on the Local Authority Local offer

 What are the arrangements for consulting young people with SEN and involving them in their education?